Braneworlds in Horndeski gravity: Equation for fluctuations

-This is an unusual potential as compared with those in the literature \cite{DeWolfe,1,Chico,2}.
-However, one can easily recover the usual case as $\alpha=1$ and $\eta=0$, otherwise we have the potential derived from Horndeski gravity.
-To solve the equation (\ref{1e}) let us first recall the above transformation of variables between $r$ and $z$ by using $z(r)=\int{e^{-A(r)}}dr$ such that we have
+Note that in Fig.~\ref{A6.2} when the parameter $\eta$ increases, we can see that the warp factor Eqs.~(\ref{WARP}) also becomes more and more unconcentrated.
+On the other hand, for the $\eta=10$, we have a more and more concentrated energy density.
+To solve the equation (\ref{T7}) let us first recall the above transformation of variables between $r$ and $z$ by using $z(r)=\int{e^{-A(r)}}dr$ such that we have

 whose first terms are

 Now recalling that for $\eta\gg1$ implies $q\ll1$, for the second example above, then taking the leading term for this approximation we find $z=r$, which allows us to write